curl/everything-curl/libcurl/conn/names.md

-With the help of the [CURLOPT_RESOLVE](https://curl.se/libcurl/c/CURLOPT_RESOLVE.html) option, an application can pre-populate libcurl's DNS cache with a custom address for a given host name and port number.
+With the help of the [CURLOPT_RESOLVE](https://curl.se/libcurl/c/CURLOPT_RESOLVE.html) option, an application can pre-populate libcurl's DNS cache with a custom address for a given hostname and port number.

 To make libcurl connect to 127.0.0.1 when example.com on port 443 is requested, an application can do: